preethi4848/ETG_Olympics-Data-Analysis/README.md

 ### By Preethi G

+This is Python for AI/ML Internship 2nd Assignment at Elite Techno Groups.
 Olympic Games from 1896- 2012.
 The analysis is carried on Google Colab.

 LIBRARY USED : Pandas, Matplotlib, Seaborn, and Numpy